agradess/cubing_sessions/README.md

 - Lists out current times for a puzzle.
 - Changes puzzle type.
-- Saves times with PHP's global SESSION variables, which persist throughout a single browser session.
+- Saves times with PHP's global SESSION variables, which persist across page renders in a single browser session.
 - Also permanently stores times in a JSON file, as not working with "big" data.
 - Shows/hides desired averages (Ex: average of 5 is abbreviated ao5)
 - Generates scrambles (just for 3x3) using [scrambo](https://www.npmjs.com/package/scrambo).